tslabs/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 ## Achitecture

-(Here should be a drawing of a universal beauty, but I still cannot handle it...)
+(Here should be a figure, but I still cannot handle it...)

 ## Programming model